baohangxing/auto-i18n/packages/core/README.md

 > auto help genlsx

 Usage: auto genlsx [options]

-JSON file
-Generate an Xlsx file by locales json files, the frirt line of in the first sheet of the xlsx will have all JSON files names and the `key`
+Generate an Xlsx file by language JSON files, the frirt line of in the first sheet of the xlsx will have all JSON files names and the `key`

 Options:
   -h, --help  display help for command